 Well, it's official, and I am really, really excited about it...
 I am now the new Community Media Trainer at the Pilbara and Kimberley Aboriginal Media Association, in Broome!
 I get to travel to remote communities to train PAKAM employees and new staff in filmmaking and editing...
 My first trip was to the Tanami Desert, Walkali, 7 hours' drive out of Balgo Community.
 I also got to visit Ardyaloon, One Arm Point, Beagle Bay, and Bidyadanga...
 Very privileged!

-The film we made last year with the Pandanus Park Community, Our Community, Our Story, is being launched on 22nd March in Broome for the visit of the United Nations Special Rapporteur for Indigenous Peoples, Ms Victoria Tauli-Corpuz.
-Another film of ours, Mardoowarra's Right to Life (2017), will also be screened during the visit of the Rapporteur.
-Stay tuned for updates!
+The film we made last year with the Pandanus Park Community, Our Community, Our Story, was launched on 22nd March in Broome for the visit of the United Nations Special Rapporteur for Indigenous Peoples, Ms Victoria Tauli-Corpuz.
+Another film of ours, Mardoowarra's Right to Life (2017), was also screened during the visit of the Rapporteur.